moccalotto/kaos/_rulebook/main.md

 top_menu: true
 rank: -1
 ---
+KAOS is a system of lightweight roleplaying game *guidelines*.
+It is meant for experienced and creative gamers, who can infer all the stuff not written here, and who have the confidence to use a system that does not have rules for every concievable scenario.

+Round fractions down,
+modify the rules to yor needs, use common sense, and *Have Fun!*.

+## Characters
+This section describes how to create a character.
+Before you start, make sure you have read this section in its entirety.

+Also get/make a character sheet on which to write your scores, choices, skills, etc.

+### Attributes
+There are six attributes that quantify a KAOS character:

+**Strength** (STR),
+**Agility** (AGI),
+**Toughness** (TOU),
+**Perception** (PER),
+**Willpower** (WIL),
+and **Charisma** (CHA).

+Distribute 100 points amongst these six primary attributes.
+No attribute can be higher than 30 or lower than 5.

+## Race
+Having chosen your attributes, the second thing to choose is your race.
+At this stage, it is important that you have read about skills and equipment, so that you know about the terms *Skill Points* and *Equipment Points*.
+You can see more about races in the races

+## Skills
+Skills have a *base score* and a *max score* that depend on the attribute scores of the character.
+All characters start with *base score* in all their skills.
+In addition to that, they get a number of *skill points* to increase their skill scores.
+Skill can ever have a score higher than its *max score*.

+See the skil list (here)[{{ '/rulebook/skills/' | prepend: site.baseurl }}]

+> The *Acrobatics* skill has a base score of STR ÷ 2 and a max score of STR + TOU.
+> A character with STR 21 and TOU 15 would have a base score of 21÷2=10 in *Acrobatics*,
+> and would be able to increase that skill to 21+15=36 by spending 26 skill points.

+The two types of magic, Thaumaturgy and Witchcraft, are very different in their philosophical outlook.
+Characters *can* learn both skills, but the sum of the two skill scores cannot exceed 90.

+In order to learn Thaumaturgy, a character must have a PER of at least 20.
+In order to learn Witchcraft, a character must have a WIL of at least 20.

+## Languages
+All characters can speak their native language.
+In addition to that, characters get a number of extra languages, equal to their *Languages* skill score divided by 10.

+Characters can read and write a number of languages equal to their *Literacy* score divided by 10.

+## Equipment
+Depending on the race your chose, you have a number of initial gold pieces (GP) with which to buy starting equipment.

 To find out if an action succeeds, we roll 1d100 versus a given *target number*.
 If the result of this *test* comes up lower-than or equal to that target number,